rubocode/frontier.nvim/doc/design/strategy.md

 a colorscheme.
 This facility emerged after multiple cycles with the custom profiles and maps had been accomplished.
+A reasonably stable mapping abstraction is the stepping stone.

 > Always go too far, because that’s where you will find the truth.
 > **Albert Camus**